yeyuanch/yeyuanch.github.io/_pages/life.md

 This page is still under construction.

+### Food

+Everything local in China, especially food in Shandong, Hunan and Shanghai.

+Everything non-Chinese in the U.S., especially burgers, Japanese food, and Indian food.

+Fried chicken in KFC, which is the most consistent and delicious thing in China and in the US.

 ### Rhythm Games

 I am familiar with almost all rhythm games, especially mobile ones.

 I am a top-200 player in the game [Arcaea](https://arcaea.lowiro.com/).

-See a [screenshot](/../images/testify.jpg) from Arcaea and also a [poster](tusile.png) I made for a series of rhythm game cups in Tsinghua University.
+See my [best score](/../images/testify.jpg) and also my [favorite song](/../images/corps.jpg) from Arcaea and also a [poster](tusile.pdf) I made for a series of rhythm game cups in Tsinghua University.

 ### Puzzle Games